 Whereas the RAM file system is practical for quick tests, it goes without saying that we want to persistently store data, programs, and configuration information on a storage device.
 Sculpt supports SATA disks, NVMe devices, and USB-storage devices.
-The storage dialog lists all devices detected by the drivers subsystem.
+The storage and USB nodes of the components view list all devices detected by the drivers subsystem.
 A click on a device reveals possible operations or - if a partition table is present - more details about the device structure.